Bengas661/R-shiny-Portfolio/README.md

 ### 1. Automating Demographic / Baseline tables
 🧠 Description
-Interactive dashboard that creates Demographic tables using ADSL uploaded by the user.
+Interactive dashboard that creates Demographic type of tables + Listing, using ADSL uploaded by the user.

 📊 Details
 Input fields (treatment variables, filters, variables to display) are automatically populated based on ADaM naming conventions.